TACC/gateways19-hpc-in-the-cloud/block4/jobs.md

 Create [job.json](./templates/job.json) file in your home directory on Jetstream VM and update the values for fields **name** and **appID**.

-You can find the appId of the app that you just registered with the command below.
+You can find the appId of the app that you just registered and your storage system id with the command below.

 ```
 apps-list
+systems-list
 ```
 In the job.json, you will see archive set as **True**.
 With this setting, all new files created during job execution will get copied to the archiveSystem.